 Picking the right route

 Like all specialty sports, there are a few things you should take with you when trail running and a few things that are more “nice to haves”.
 It all starts with the shoes and clothes.
 Proper footwear for trail running is a must: shoes that cushion (for the descents), that have grip (for the unstable stones), that feel good (for the prevention of blisters) and that protect (from sharper rocks and roots).
 Stability is something you should also look for in your trail running shoes, as the uneven ground underfoot can lead to twisted ankles (something you do not want to happen when in the wilderness).
-For more on this, see our guide to finding the best trail running shoe for you here.

 Trail running clothing can be equally important, as you will likely be spending quite some time wearing it all in the elements.
 Whether you go with long or short sleeves, shorts or pants, technical socks or ankle, much of your clothing choice depends on the weather, but also through the terrain you’ll be running.
 Even if it’s a bright and sunny day, wind is a factor that can chill you even more than rain, and so windproof clothing is often advised.
 Likewise, clothing that draws sweat away from the body helps keep you dryer vs. damp clothes that can add extra cold to your body.
-Of course, if it is raining and you’re heading out, waterproof jackets and pants are recommended for your run, especially in the cold so as not to develop any illnesses.
+Of course, if it's raining and you’re heading out, waterproof jackets and pants are recommended for your run, especially in the cold so as not to develop any illnesses.
 Broken down, common sense comes into it when you’re thinking about trail running, so check the weather and know roughly how long you’ll be gone for so you can dress the right way.

 If you are running solo, let at least one other person know you’re out for a run, or use a social running app like Strava or Runkeeper so that people know where you are.
-Even a little call out on Facebook, or happy snap on the route can come in handy if something happens (plus you get the kudos from friends and family for being out there running).
+Even a little call out on Facebook or happy snap on the route can come in handy if something happens (plus you get the kudos from friends and family for being out there running).

-Just like with a normal run, you know whether you need water or not depending on how long you will be.
+Just like with a normal run, you know whether you need water or not depending on how long you will be out.
 Don’t think your trail run will be full of natural resources as often, streams and rivers you may come across trail running are not the kind you want to be drinking from, and taps or water fountains are definitely few and far between (if at all) when you run out of civilization.

 Your best bet is to bring your own with you (which is easy these days with running bottles being smaller and more compact than ever before, and easy to carry on your belt or person).
 As a loose guide: if you’re running for more than 45 minutes to an hour, take a small water with you.
-If you’re running more than two hours, consider a water pack back pack and maybe a smaller source of energy (such as a gel pack).
+If you’re running more than two hours, consider a hydration backpack and maybe a smaller source of energy (such as a gel pack).
 If this is your first time running a trail, carry enough water and food for double the time you think it will take: then you’re ready for whatever may happen.

 Out on the run